#1 – DO THIS FIRST (whatever the problem is) ..

 – delete trails/locations that you no longer need

-– this can only happen if you use multiple Google accounts/Apple IDs – stick to one account!
+– this can only happen if you have multiple Google accounts or Apple IDs

-– tap the MENU icon (3 bars) then tap ‘My subscriptions’
+– on each device, tap the MENU icon (3 bars) then tap ‘Manage subscriptions

 – note carefully which subscriptions you have purchased